Creating a New Kind of Doctor

 • Access to exclusive networking opportunities with clinical leaders and industry at the “Roundup and Rodeo” event.

-• Membership in the associate student community of the Office of Innovation and Entrepreneurship
+• Membership in the Health Associate student community of the Office of Innovation and Entrepreneurship

 • Development of marketable skills in industry research, project management and scientific communication